-Now that I’ve been — not once but twice and with an upcoming visit in the works — I’m here to share 13 reasons why Thanksgiving Ranch should be on your radar, too.
+Now that I’ve visited, I’m here to share 13 reasons why Thanksgiving Ranch should be on your radar, too.

 1. Laid-back atmosphere

 From the moment I arrive at the ranch, I’m struck by the property’s chill vibe.
 Owners Brad and Christi Bustard welcome my husband and I as if we’re family.
 There’s no pressure to do anything, just settle into our rustic quarters and consider the options.
-Should we head out for a gentle horseback ride, wander the property or just hang out at the lodge — which we have entirely to ourselves — and play guitar or read a book?
+Should we head out for a gentle horseback ride, wander the property or just hang out at the lodge (which, on this occasion, we have entirely to ourselves) and play guitar or read a book?

 In short, we’re able to step back from our hectic city lives and take a much-needed breath.
 “This place gives guests a chance to exhale and to be themselves,” Christi tells me.
 “I really believe that the people who visit us are meant to be here.”

 2. Home on the range

 To stay at the lodge is to be a guest in the house that Christi once lived in.
 She was born to German immigrants who came to Canada when she was nine.
 Her parents bought the land in 1979 and “built everything from scratch,” including a luxurious log home.
 After they married, Christi and Brad would move together to the ranch in 1998 and build their own house on a different section of land.